Signing in Four Public Software Package Registries: Quantity, Quality, and Influencing Factors: Methodology

 \subsubsection{The Ecosyste.ms Cross-registry Package Index}

-Ecosyste.ms serves as a comprehensive cross-registry package index, aggregating package data from multiple registries into a singular database.
+Ecosyste.ms provides a comprehensive cross-registry package index, aggregating package data from multiple registries into a database.
 Periodically, ecosyste.ms releases datasets that can be downloaded and subjected to detailed queries.
-In this work, we used the most recent version of the dataset --- August 8, 2023.
-This dataset was missing some information from Maven, and did not index the HuggingFace registry.
+In this work, we used the most recent version of the dataset --- \ecoDate.
+This dataset indexed \pypi, \docker, and \maven, but not \hf.
+We did not use this dataset for \pypi because the BigQuery dataset contains signing information.

-We sought to obtain data up to August 2023 from each registry.
-We arbitrarily set the start date to January 2015, imitating~\cite{woodruff_pgp_2023}, so that the reported data would not be too different from current practices.
+We sought to obtain data up to \finishDate from each registry.
+We arbitrarily set the start date to \startDate imitating~\cite{woodruff_pgp_2023}, so that the reported data would not be too different from current practices.

-\subsubsection{Details per-registry}
+\subsubsection{Details Per-Registry}

 \myparagraph{PyPI} In \pypi, packages are distributed by version as \textit{wheels} or \textit{source distributions} (\ie each package may have multiple versions each with their own distributions).
 For example, the latest version of the \textit{requests} package is \textit{2.31.0} (as of this writing) and has two distribution files: (1) a wheel file named \textit{requests-2.31.0-py3-none-any.whl} and (2) a source distribution file named \textit{requests-2.31.0.tar.gz}.
 Both of these files can be signed, so we collect each of these files during our assessment of \pypi.